Will Kansas cover the spread vs. Missouri? Betting Trends, Record ATS

 Kansas vs. Missouri: Betting Trends, Record ATS, Home/Road Splits - December 9

-The Missouri Tigers (7-2) will try to build on a four-game win streak when they visit the No. 2 Kansas Jayhawks (8-1) at 5:15 PM ET on Saturday, December 9, 2023 as 13.5-point underdogs.
+The Missouri Tigers (7-2) will look to continue a four-game winning streak when they visit the No. 2 Kansas Jayhawks (8-1) at 5:15 PM ET on Saturday, December 9, 2023 as 13.5-point underdogs.
 The Jayhawks have also won four games in a row.
-The over/under for the matchup is set at 144.5.
+The matchup has an over/under of 145.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!